thavan/thavan/content/tutorials/python-beginner/ch-06-dictionary.md

 toc: true
 ---
 ## Introduction
 In this chapter, we will learn about Python dictionaries.
-It is n other languages, it is sometimes called as hash map.
-Dictionary is a sequence type.
+It is n other languages, it is sometimes called as hash map in other languages.
 Every item in a dictionary has a key and corresponding value. `key` is just a name of that value.
 To understand it further, let's define a dictionary.

 ![Dictionary Image](/assets/images/dict.jpg)